neuronflicker/CTF/BrixelWinterEdition2020/Programming/Quizbot/README.md

 <form method="POST" action="index.php"><input type="text" name="insert_answer" id="insert_answer"><input type="submit" name="submit" value="answer"></form>
 </div>
 ```
 Great!
-Now we can write a script to test we can get the initial value, then answer the second wrong (with blank) and strip out the correct answer.
-This will show we have all the components to get the answers.
+Now we can write a script to test we can answer the initial question, then answer the second wrong (with blank) and strip out the correct answer.
+This will show we have all the components to answer the questions and get the answers.
 The script do do this is:
 ```bash
 #!/usr/bin/bash